 Fancy with themes such as Fancy Dress, Karaoke, 70s/80s Night etc or a 'Wii Night'.
 The social side of things is a large part of what Tag is all about, and there is plenty of fun for all to be had!

 Beach Tag is played in a one-day scenario ie. a Festival, at some of the most popular Beaches throughout Ireland.
 A Beach Tag team consists of 5 players on the field of play with minimum two female players.
 There is no limit to the number of substitutions made during a game.

 The same laws apply regarding Tagging a player as in regular Tag competitions.
 A Beach Tag match would normally be around 15 minutes long with no halftime, and teams are guaranteed a minimum of 5 games at all Beach Tag Festivals.

 Following the day's play, all the teams gather afterwards for presentations and enjoy a good night out as only IRFU Volkswagen Tag can provide.

-There will be three Beach Tag Festivals held in Summer 2015, which provides the perfect weekend away for you and your teammates.
+There will be two Beach Tag Festivals held in Summer 2016, which provides the perfect weekend away for you and your teammates.

 A downloadable version of the Laws of the Game is available on the tag website.
 Should there be any changes to these laws, notice will be sent to all mailing list members and relevant webpage will be updated.